steveiliop56/tinyauth-docs/docs/guides/github-app-oauth.md

 ```

 ::: warning
 OAuth doesn't mean security, with the current setup everybody with a Github account can login to Tinyauth as a normal user.
-If you would like to limit which users can login with OAuth, you can add the `OAUTH_WHITELIST` environment variable and allow only your email address to login.
-For more information check [here](../reference/configuration.md)
+If you would like to limit which users can login with OAuth, you can add the `OAUTH_WHITELIST` environment variable and only allow your email address to login.
+For more information check the [configuration](/docs/reference/configuration.md) page.
 :::

 ::: tip
-Since you have OAuth enabled, you can now remove the `USERS` or `USERS_FILE` environment variables so as you can login only with your OAuth provider.
+Since you have OAuth enabled, you can now remove the `USERS` or `USERS_FILE` environment variables so as you can ony login with your OAuth provider.
 :::

-And we are done!
-After you restart your docker container and go to the tinyauth login screen, you should have an additional option to login with Github.
+And you are done!
+After you restart tinyauth and try to login to an app, you should have an additional option to login with Github.